Cooler Buyer’s Guide

 4 to 5 days: These will almost exclusively be the upper intermediate to premium cooler offerings.
 Most will be made of higher-quality materials, have rotomolded construction, and implement metal hardware and other better-performing features.

 6 days +: Only a select few coolers on the market will reach this point, and most will be quite expensive.
-Nearly all will be large sized or bigger.
+Nearly all will be large-sized or bigger.

 Let’s face it: we all would like a product that would last forever but that just simply isn’t possible.
-There are, however, examples that will last for long periods of time but they come at a price.
+There are, however, examples that will last for long periods but they come at a price.
 When shopping for your next purchase you need to consider how long you want this cooler to last.
 Is this something that you want to be able to throw around and expose to harsh conditions for years on end and expect it to last?
 Or are you just looking for something you can bring to class for lunch and it just needs to last through the semester?

 As expected, these considerations will be directly tied to the materials used and the ultimate cost